bvalarezo/rootkit/README.md

     $ ./driver show helloworld.sh

-NOTE: If the process spawns subprocesses, those subprocesses will NOT be hidden (e.g. if helloworld.sh uses sleep 30, sleep will show up in ps).
+>**Note:** If the process spawns subprocesses, those subprocesses will NOT be hidden (e.g. if helloworld.sh uses sleep 30, sleep will show up in ps).
 You must use the driver to hide these subprocesses which is shown in the next examples.

 Hiding all processes named bash using the driver: